March 2013 Western Europe winter storm: France

 France was worst affected with up to 24 in of snowfall in Northern parts of the country.
 Also, it was cold too with the maximum temperature in Paris being just -2 C. The heavy snow and high winds led to nearly a third of France's regions being on alert and the government activated a ministerial crisis group.
 More than 2,000 people were stranded in their cars overnight as heavy snow paralysed roads in Normandy and Brittany, with many spending the night in emergency shelters.
 Also, about 80,000 homes in the north and northwest of France were without power.
 The snow caused major disruptions as it moved into Paris, with authorities urging the seven million commuters who use public transport every day to stay home.
-Several major roads around the capital were closed and the city's two main airports, Charles de Gaulle and Orly, said they had cancelled up to a quarter of flights and the nearby Beauvais airport, serving mainly low-cost airlines, cancelled all flights.
+Several major roads around the capital were closed and the city's two main airports, Charles de Gaulle airport and Orly airport, said they had cancelled up to a quarter of flights and the nearby Beauvais airport, serving mainly low-cost airlines, cancelled all flights.
 Conditions were also very difficult on the roads, a traffic accident near Lille injured 14 people.
 Also 58-year-old homeless man was found dead, presumably from the cold, outside a building in the town of Saint-Brieuc in Brittany.